karan51ngh/Linux-Explained/README.md

  - `/opt` : This directory is used for installing optional software packages.
  - `/proc` : This directory provides information about the running processes and system resources.
  - `/root` : This directory is the home directory for the root user.
- - `/sbin` : This directory contains essential system administration programs, such as init and shutdown.
+ - `/sbin` : This directory contains essential system administration programs, such as init and shutdown that generally can only be employed by the [superuser]().
+ - `/srv` : can contain data directories of services such as HTTP (/srv/www/) or FTP.
+ - `/sys` : is a virtual filesystem that can be accessed to set or obtain information about the kernel's view of the system.
  - `/tmp` : This directory is used for temporary files that are created by the system and applications.
  - `/usr` : This directory contains non-essential system files, such as user programs and documentation.
  - `/var` : This directory contains variable data files, such as log files and spool directories.